German-Thai Chamber of Commerce

 AHK Thailand or the German-Thai Chamber of Commerce (GTCC) is a non-profit entity which promotes bilateral economic relations between Germany and Thailand.
-It is a member of the German Chambers of Commerce Worldwide Network (AHKs), with 140 locations in 92 countries around the world.
+It is a member of the German Chambers of Commerce Worldwide Network (AHKs), with 150 locations in 93 countries around the world.

 History

 In 1959 German businesses in Thailand founded a "German Business Group" and soon led to the creation of bilateral Chamber of Commerce.

 The German-Thai Chamber of Commerce (GTCC) was officially founded by 57 German and Thai business representatives on 19 July 1962.
 The inauguration ceremony took place at the Erawan Hotel, Bangkok.
 By 1965, the GTCC had grown to 100 member companies, and to around 300 during the following 20 years.
 Since 2017, total membership has been more than 600, making it one of the largest foreign chambers of commerce in Thailand.

 Board of directors and management

-The Board of Directors includes fourteen figures in Bangkok's business community, Thai, German and other nationals.
+The Board of Directors includes key figures in the German-Thai business community.
 Ensuring that the services offered by the Chamber are efficient, comprehensive and up-to-date, the board sets the broad lines of Chamber policy.
-The current president of the German-Thai Chamber of Commerce is Mr. Michael Welser, Managing Director of Powertech 2004 Co., Ltd. Since July 2015, the Chamber has been managed by the Executive Director Dr. Roland Wein and Deputy Executive Director, Marius Mehner.
+The current president of the German-Thai Chamber of Commerce is Mr. Alexander Donau, Regional Head Asia Pacific and Director of the Board for Leschaco (Thailand) Ltd. Since July 2015, the Chamber has been managed by the Executive Director Dr. Roland Wein and Deputy Executive Director, Marius Mehner.